ads1

 MICROTEACHING;

-This is scaled down version of a real teaching that aims at teaching student teachers specific skills by practicing the teaching process on their peer/learners (small group).
-Tutors observe and clarify mistakes.
+This is scaled down version of a real teaching that aims at teaching

 The Essence of Micro-Teaching